novasup666/TIPE/README.md

 - the flow network
 - ultimate (hm hm) implementation of Dijkstra
 - finishing edmond karp
+- Maybe a GUI (or at least a graph factory)

 Incomming:
 - the results
-- Maybe a GUI (or at least a graph factory)
+- choose an other example to explain the use of back edges